joan-cerepi/youtube_downloader/README.md

 # Python Youtube Video Downloader

-Before running the program please install the following requirements by running the following command inside the root folder.
+Before running the program please install the required dependencies by running the following command inside the root folder.

 ```